Yoga For Beginners: Ashtanga Yoga

 Benefits of Ashtanga Yoga

 Recognized as one of the most difficult forms of yoga, this ancient practice has been a challenge to yogis for decades.
 While many people believe that Ashtanga Yoga is a very challenging activity and not for everybody, it is a practice for everyone as you get to work at your own pace and the sequences are progressive.
-It’ll be a purifying and calming experience that’ll teach you a lot about yourself.
+I considered it to be a purifying and calming experience that taught me a lot about myself.
 If you're thinking of beginning Ashtanga Yoga, here are some of the many advantages that will make you want to hop in and practice it.

 1. It Boosts Your Core Endurance and Stamina